This article was originally published in November 2018. It has been updated to include Gaga’s subsequent releases.

-This article was originally published in November 2018.
-It has been updated to include Gaga’s subsequent releases.**

-Though she’s been a household name for over a decade now, the first half of Lady Gaga’s career still feels like recent history.
+Although Lady Gaga has been a household name for more than a decade, the first half of her career still feels as daring, vital, and relevant as ever.
 From her 2008 debut, The Fame, to 2014, when the ARTPOP-hype bubble burst, Gaga sped through several careers’ worth of highs, lows, and controversies.
 Each release became an event; her every move was dissected by social media.
 Gaga’s imperial phase was such a whirlwind that, in hindsight, it feels as if we’ve yet to take the collective time to reflect on the full depth of her artistry.
 Looking back on her first four albums — The Fame, The Fame Monster, Born This Way, and ARTPOP — her sheer ambition was dizzying.
 No pop star of the 2010s was more committed to achieving transcendence through her art.
 She almost single-handedly raised the bar for pop music, videos, fashion, and live performances.

-It’s true that sometimes the dazzling, attention-seizing provocateur who gave us the VMAs meat dress and vomit art can feel like a distant memory.
-But then, she’ll go and do something like her Golden Globe-winning performance in American Horror Story: Hotel, or unleash the fury within “Shallow,” and you’ll remember — she’s still Lady Fucking Gaga.
+It’s true that sometimes the dazzling, attention-seizing provocateur who gave us the VMAs meat dress and vomit art feels like a distant memory.
+Then she’ll go and do something like almost single-handedly carrying the quarantine-era 2020 VMAs or stealing the show in Ridley Scott’s House of Gucci, and you’ll remember — she’s still Lady Fucking Gaga.

 Over the years, Gaga’s shape-shifting has painted a collective portrait of a complex, restless, fearless woman.
-In every guise — including Ally, the singer-songwriter she plays in 2018’s A Star Is Born remake — she’s given it her all.
+In every guise, she’s given it her all.
 No artist is completely original, but time has proven Lady Gaga sui generis.
-More than a decade after her debut, she’s proved that she’s an all-timer.
+There’s no question that she’s an all-timer.
 What will she do next?
 Your guess is as good as hers.